This is why the use of a mix 43 for HF applications is almost always a mistake.

 A downward slope in permeability with increasing frequency is useful for controlling impedance in broadband transformers, but we should be careful to avoid excessive slope.
 Excessive initial permeability can easily move the operating area too far out on the downward slope of impedance.

-In addition, transformer or inductor operating on the downward slope of a high ui core requires extra turns to maintain critical impedance and often requires more turns than a lower ui core.
-The upper frequency limit will decrease and this may reduce useful bandwidth in the desired frequency range. his is why use of a mix 43 for HF applications is almost always a mistake.
+In addition, transformer or inductor operating on the downward slope of a high ui core requires extra turns to maintain critical impedance and often requires more turns than a lower mu core.
+The upper frequency limit will decrease and this may reduce useful bandwidth in the desired frequency range.

 Using excessive initial permeability also means temperature stability is often reduced